ebonnecab/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.
 The Zookeeper stopped George and gave him some flowers.

 George met the Unicorn King who granted him magic powers.
+He used his magic powers to create forests all around the world and save the earth.
 The end.

 ## Cast